 Wabunka

 If you’re reading this blog, you know I particularly affectionate Wabunka as I constantly recommend them.
-I’ve been working in the Japanese travel industry for over 6 years and they offer by far the best experiences I’ve ever done.
+I’ve been working in the Japanese travel industry for over six years and they offer by far the best experiences I’ve ever seen.
 Each experience is private, meaning only your group will be there.
 You will be accompanied by a guide-interpreter, allowing you to connect with the artisans (and Wabunka only works with the best artisans in Japan) on a much deeper level than any other experience available on the market.

-And knife-making classes are too pricey but you’re looking for a hands-on experience in Japan, check out chopstick-making classes where you can make your own personalized chopsticks.
+And if knife-making classes are too pricey but you’re looking for a hands-on experience in Japan, check out chopstick-making classes where you can make your own personalized chopsticks.
 They also offer immersive journeys into Japanese traditional craftsmanship at a more affordable price.

 What to Expect During the Knife-Making Course